Mannoor-dhingra/SynGenAI/readme.md

 - Enhance bias detection with new metrics.
 - Compare models trained with and without differential privacy.
 - Automate everything with a pipeline.

-## 📜 License
-MIT License.
-Use this project, improve it, break it, remix it – just keep it open! 😊

 ---